amarula/dyndesign/docs/class_builder.md

 ```

 As confirmed by the `assert` statement in `__init__`, component "A" has not been
-instantiated yet when the constructor of the Base class is executed.
+instantiated yet in "comp" when the constructor of the Base class is executed.

 ### Using dynconfig as Method Decorator to Configure Components